dspeyer/dspeyer.github.io/combat/index.md

 #### Ammo

 In addition to being the right type, ammo must be the same size as the barrel width.

+#### Max Attack

+There is a maximum total attack possible with any given firearm.
+If your total attack roll exceeds this, lower it to match.
+Remember that range grants an AC bonus, not an attack penalty.
+Note that for many characters this will have no effect.

 #### Rain-Sensitive